-- 3. The Employer, working with the employee, will identify a range of possible accommodations that have the potential to reduce the difficulties, either in the environment or the job tasks, and which will allow the employee to perform the essential functions of the position. - Once various possible accommodations are identified, the Employer should assess the effectiveness of each accommodation and the preference of the employee to be accommodated and then determine whether the various accommodations would pose an undue hardship upon the Employer. - 5.
-If the request does not involve extenuating circumstances, the request shall be processed and the accommodation, if approved, granted and provided as soon as possible, but not later than fifteen (15) workdays from the date the deciding official approved the request. - B. Any grievance over a final denial of a reasonable accommodation request following the reconsideration process may be filed as a streamlined grievance. - By mutual agreement, any arbitration of a reasonable accommodation request may utilize the streamlined arbitration process outlined in Article 43.
-A Party experiencing a delay in the scheduling of the arbitration hearing may utilize Article 43, Section 4A11(a) to expedite the scheduling. - Nothing in this Agreement bars the granting of an additional right, benefit, or process if needed to reasonably accommodate a qualified employee with a disability where (1) the particular right, benefit or process does not conflict with the terms of this Agreement or past practice and (2) the accommodation would not adversely impact a unit employee.
-If the accommodation conflicts with the terms of this Agreement or past practice or requires more than a "de minimis" change in the conditions of employment of other bargaining unit employees, the Employer will serve notice and bargain to the extent required by law pursuant to the provisions of Article 15, Section 2A.
-Such bargaining will not delay the implementation of the reasonable accommodation when such implementation is necessary to allow the employee to continue in a duty status. - Additional information regarding the Reasonable Accommodation Program of the Employer may be found on the ERC and IRS Disability Office (IDO) websites.
+- 5. If the request does not involve extenuating circumstances, or does not require that supporting medical documentation be obtained, the request shall be processed and the accommodation, if approved, granted and provided as soon as possible, but not later than fifteen (15) workdays from the date the deciding official approved the request. - B. Any grievance over a final denial of a reasonable accommodation request following the reconsideration process may be filed as a streamlined grievance. - C. By mutual agreement, any arbitration of a reasonable accommodation request may utilize the streamlined arbitration process outlined in Article 43.
+A Party experiencing a delay in the scheduling of the arbitration hearing may utilize Article 43, Section 4A11(a) to expedite the scheduling. - D. Nothing in this Agreement bars the granting of an additional right, benefit, or process if needed to reasonably accommodate a qualified employee with a disability where (1) the particular right, benefit or process does not conflict with the terms of this Agreement or past practice and (2) the accommodation would not adversely impact a unit employee.
+If the accommodation conflicts with the terms of this Agreement or past practice or requires more than a "de minimis" change in the conditions of employment of other bargaining unit employees, the Employer will serve notice

+E. and bargain to the extent required by law pursuant to the provisions of Article 15, Section 2A.
+Such bargaining will not delay the implementation of the reasonable accommodation when such implementation is necessary to allow the employee to continue in a duty status.